outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			    	- excess liver glucose production: apple cider vinegar should help, losing weight should help with fatty liver which can increase glucose production
 			    	- insulin transport: arginine should help
 			    	- insulin resistance: keto diet should help
+			    	- lower blood sugar by blocking the activity of the enzyme alpha-glucosidase, which breaks down carbs in the small intestine: lion’s mane
 			    	- not enough insulin: bitter melon should help
 			    	- not enough β‐cells: turmeric, ginger, hibiscus should help
 			    	- inflammation: using ginger, turmeric, berberine, vitamin d, grape, chamomile, green tea, probiotics and avoiding acrylamide (chips/bread/chocolate/coffee)/saturated fat/refined carb intake/reishi/ginseng/cordyceps/cats claw/5-htp/melatonin should help